 - cluster agent: The software that runs on a node member of a hardware cluster that coordinates availability and performance operations with other nodes.
 Clusterware provides resource grouping, monitoring, and the ability to move services.
 A cluster agent can automate the service failover. - clusterware: Software that manages the operations of the members of a cluster as a system.
-It enables you to define a set of resources and services to monitor through a heartbeat mechanism between cluster members and to move these resources and services to a different member in the cluster as efficiently and transparently as possible. - shared storage: Shared storage is the storage subsystem that is accessible by all the computers in the EDG domain.
-Among other things, the following is located on the shared disk: - Middleware home software - Administration Server domain home - JMS - Tlogs (where applicable)
+It enables you to define a set of resources and services to monitor through a heartbeat mechanism between cluster members and to move these resources and services to a different member in the cluster as efficiently and transparently as possible. - shared storage: The storage subsystem that is accessible by all the computers in the enterprise deployment.
+Among other things, the following is located on the shared disk: - Middleware home software - Administration Server domain home

+- Tlogs (where applicable)